• Blog

 How They Actually Work — and Why That Difference Matters

 A regular blanket — whether it's a heavy cotton quilt, a faux fur comforter, or a flannel Sherpa throw — is passive insulation.
 It traps the heat your body produces and holds it close to your skin.
 When you first get into bed, it's cold.
 Your body warms the air inside the blanket, and over ten or fifteen minutes it becomes comfortable.
-The better the insulation (higher fill weight, denser fabric, thicker construction), the more efficiently it traps that warmth once you've generated it.
+The better the insulation, the more efficiently it traps that warmth once you've generated it.

 An electric blanket works the opposite way.
 It generates heat actively through a heating wire or element embedded in the fabric.
 It doesn't wait for your body.
 It's warm before you get in — or as warm as you've set it to be.
 Your body heat still contributes, but the blanket is doing the primary thermal work rather than just containing yours.